What does it mean to seal a record? How is that different from expungement?

 When can I apply to seal a particular record of conviction?

 You must wait a certain amount of time after “final discharge” from a conviction before you can apply for that particular record to be sealed.
 A case has reached final discharge when you have completed all obligations in the sentence, including any jail or prison sentence, probation or parole, and restitution or fines.
-For several years, the time to wait after final discharge has varied based on the type of conviction and number of relevant convictions:

 - If the conviction is a 3rd-degree felony: 3 years